aldinislamy/termdepositpredict/README.md

 - ![image](https://user-images.githubusercontent.com/94292484/168279625-44f93ce5-d196-4a13-b7a0-de7997851fd9.png)
 2. Client who have management, technician, blue-collar, admin and retired jobs are more subscribed to term deposits than other jobs
 - ![image](https://user-images.githubusercontent.com/94292484/168281251-abdd1469-ff76-491b-aa64-4549f55f45f2.png)
+# ML Modelling
+Before we train the model, split the data into train set & test set (size is 30%).
+Trained the model with 5 different algorithms and evaluated them with AUC score and Precision.
+AUC score used to make the model ideal for the dataset.Precision used to minimize subscribed client wrong predictions so the marketing cost can be reduced.
+The model was trained with:
+- Logistic Regression
+- Decision Tree
+- XGboost
+- KNN
+- Random Forest